Asensado/BSCreator/README.md

 - **Tutorial** - introduces the user to the concept of a balance sheet, and how to navigate through the program.

 ## Balance Sheet Details
-All concepts and accounting principles are from Business Management 120 (class code here).
+All concepts and accounting principles are from Business Management 120 BEBUC1200.
 ![Example Formatted Balance Sheet](https://github.com/Asensado/BSCreator/blob/ee4f64fad9569c3ddcdc8ea09a219398e2e50127/gifs/image1.jpg)